sydasif/my-pandoc-book/chapters/21-netmiko.md

         print(f"Device {device['ip']} not reachable")
     except NetmikoAuthenticationException:
         print(f"Authentication failed for {device['ip']}")

-# Explanation:
-# - Iterate through a list of device dictionaries.
-# - Attempt to establish a connection to each device and execute a show command.
-# - Handle timeout and authentication exceptions gracefully and print appropriate messages.
 ```

+### Explanation

+- Iterate through a list of device dictionaries.
+- Attempt to establish a connection to each device and execute a show command.
+- Handle timeout and authentication exceptions gracefully and print appropriate messages.

 ## Backup Device Configuration